 Gourmet Garden and Sustainability

 Consideration for the environment has been very important to Gourmet Garden and this is reflected in the design of the company’s headquarter building built in 2006, which houses the factory, laboratories and offices.
-The building boasts the biggest of its king refrigeration plant, which is 50% more energy efficient than a typical refrigeration plant.
+The building boasts the biggest of its kind refrigeration plant, which is 50% more energy efficient than a typical refrigeration plant.
 Rain water is harvested from the roof top, stored in four rain water tanks and used for both the fire protection and within the factory.
 A 40m Green belt surrounding the back of the site and equipped with walkway and some 8,000 native trees was gifted to the community.

 Genuine concern for the environment is also reflected in many decisions on all levels of the company.
 For example, Gourmet Garden is a partner of ecoBiz, the Queensland Government established program to improve efficient use of resources and waste reduction.
 In partnership with Maroochydore TAFE, Gourmet Garden enrolled 100% of the factory staff and almost all office staff in Certificate IV in Lean Manufacturing.
 This resulted in a number of immediate and long term improvements in efficiency and waste reduction.
 Currently, Gourmet Garden is in the process of establishing another partnership with Maroochydore Council in a new program, the Waste Minimisation Strategy.